CARCHEX vs. CarShield

 Since CARCHEX and CarShield mostly sell the exact same warranties, your decision will likely come down to whichever company offers you a better deal.

-The cost of your extended warranty will depend on your vehicle and the plan you want, but we collected quotes from both companies for exclusionary coverage on six sample vehicles to provide some context for what you can expect.
+The cost of your extended warranty will depend on your vehicle, the plan you want and the deductible you choose.
+Our researchers collected quotes from both companies for exclusionary coverage on six sample vehicles to get a direct comparison of CARCHEX and CarShield costs.

-In the end, CarShield offered us a better price on five of our six sample vehicles and a lower deductible on all six.
-(CARCHEX did not offer us a $100 deductible option, to make a more direct comparison.)
-However, the difference was usually fairly small, and prices change over time.
+CarShield offered us a better price on five of our six sample vehicles and a lower deductible on all six of our sample vehicles.
+CARCHEX did not offer us a $100 deductible option, and a higher deductible typically translates to a lower cost of coverage.
+That means CarShield plans could be even cheaper with a $200 deductible.

 » NEED CONTEXT?
 How much does an extended car warranty cost?